 You need to do two things.
 First, attract as much attention as possible as fast as you can.
 I never go on a boat without a knife, flash light and whistle on my person.
 The light and the whistle are to attract attention.
 The knife is to cut me away from the line I am tangled in that is dragging me below the water.

-Secondly, if the boat continues to steam way, start saving yourself - and that starts with conserving energy and heat.
+Second, if the boat continues to steam away, start saving yourself - and that starts with conserving energy and heat.
 Eventually, someone will start to look for you.
 Don't panic and waste life-sustaining energy.
 Assume the HELP position or at least float with your arms across your chest and your legs crossed.
+(See "Surviving Hypothermia!" in the months ahead.)
 If you slip below the water, don't thrash and waste energy.
 Lie there for a few seconds and then dog paddle up.
 Get back in the prone position and start over.
 If the water isn't too cold, you can do this for hours.

-Someone Has Fallen Off The Boat!
+Someone Has Falled Off The Boat!

 Train your crew in the following:

-1. The first person who sees someone fall overboard does two things simultaneously.
-First, shouts at the top of his lungs "MAN OVERBOARD" and, second, NEVER takes his eyes off the person in the water and points at him constantly.
+1. The first person who sees someone fall over-

+board does two things simultaneously.
+First, shouts at the top of his lungs "man overboard" and, second, never takes his eyes off the person in the water and points at him constantly.
 I tell my crew, "Even if you have to watch him drown in front of you, never take your eyes off him."
 Why?
 If you lose sight of him, we may never see him again.
 It is unbelievably difficult to find a head sticking up out of the water.
 This is why the USCG often sends helicopters first to look for people in the water.

-2. Someone else throws a cushion, fender, life-jacket - anything and everything - towards the victim to give them something to swim towards and hold onto.

-3. The boat driver brings the boat to neutral.
-The skipper then determines what side the victim is on and turns the boat to the same side as the victim is on.
-It keeps the victim inside the turning radius of the boat - and keeps the propeller moving away from the person in the water.

-4. Call the USCG and tell the watch stander you have a "man overboard!"
-Your crewmate may be injured, have swallowed a lungful of water or having a medical emergency (how about a heart attack?)
-Get the "rescue starts now" clock started ASAP!
-The USCG will have an ambulance meet you at the dock.

-5. Once you get alongside the victim, turn off the engine.
+- 2. Someone else throws a cushion, fender, life-jacket anything and everything towards the victim to give him or her something to swim towards and hold onto. - 3.
+The boat driver brings the boat to neutral.
+The skipper then determines what side the victim is on and turns the boat to that side as the victim.
+It keeps the victim inside the turning radius of the boat and keeps the propeller moving away from the person in the water. - 4.
+Call the USCG and tell the watch stander you have a man overboard!
+Your crewmate may be injured, have swallowed a lungful of water or be having a medical emergency (how about a heart attack?)
+Get the "rescue starts now" clock started ASAP! - 5.
+Once you get alongside the victim, turn off the engine.
 Those props are potentially dangerous.
-Stop the engine entirely - especially if you are getting him back aboard via a swim platform.
+Stop the engine entirely especially if you are getting him back aboard via a swim platform.